Newsletter Subscribe

 Mount Barney National Park

+For the experienced hikers amongst us, Mount Barney has some steep and challenging hikes to test your limits.
 The most approachable of these trails (there are four main tracks to choose from) is the Yellow Pinch Trail, which will reward you with a stunning natural lookout.

 If you’re chasing some water, hike 3.7 kilometres to discover the Lower Portals, where you can take a dip in a deep pool found within a rocky gorge.
-Now there’s something you don’t do every day!

 Loved our pick of the best national parks near Brisbane?
 We’ve got plenty more ideas for your next road trip — how about a road trip or a camping experience?